 - Hydration refers to the amount of moisture in a dough.
 Find this ratio by dividing the total weight of water (or other liquids in the recipe) by the total weight of the flour and times is by 100.
 For example, a recipe that uses 100 grams of flour and 75 grams of water has a 75% hydration level.
 Higher-hydration sourdough bread is considered softer with a more open crumb (bigger holes) and a thinner crust.

 Items you’ll want to use

 These items have become key to the success of my sourdough starter.
 Some are necessary, while some are just a “nice to have” item that will make the process easier.

-- Silicone Spatula.
+- JAR SPATULA.
 A sturdy spatula with a long handle makes stirring your ingredients much easier.
 I like a spatula that’s sturdy enough to scrape the sides of the jar, giving me a nice clean view to monitor its progress after I’ve fed it.
 Find a great spatula HERE.

 The Process of Feeding your Starter

 - Place a clean jar on your scale and zero it out.